 Or, who knows, your ex could be bored and simply want attention from an old flame.
 He could also be drunk, horny and hoping for a hookup, or secretly feel sentimental but worry how you’d respond to his feelings.

 If you feel comfortable communicating, it’s more than OK to respond and see if you can out why he’s reaching out.
-If you’re still grieving yourself, though, it may be best to simply ignore him or say that you’re not ready to resume communication.
+And if you are feeling the same way that he does, then you want to be prepared to fix your relationship.

 Do guys feel hurt afterwards?

 While your ex’s cold, disconnected stance after a breakup may leave you thinking that he doesn’t care or hurt at all, experts all agree that the opposite is true.